programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/ldap.en.md

       [...]
 ```

+If the first LDAP Server does not know the user, then the next LDAP sever is asked.

-If one of the two LDAP Servers refuses the connection from easydb, then the other one is used, as expected.
+If the first LDAP Server refuses the connection from easydb, then the next one is used.

-If, however, the first LDAP server that is asked, accepts the connection but then does not answer the LDAP request, the easydb user experience may suffer.
+If, however, the first LDAP server accepts the connection but then does not answer the LDAP request due to internal problems, then the easydb user experience may suffer.